hirrolot/metalang99/README.md

 ### Q: What about compile-time errors?

-A: Metalang99 detects and reports about syntax mismatches, where possible.
+A: Metalang99 detects and reports syntax mismatches, where possible.
 For example (`-E` flag):

 ```c
 // !"Metalang99 syntax error": {123}
 ML99_EVAL(123)
 ```

 However, compile-time errors can be still quite obscured.
-I strongly recommend using `-ftrack-macro-expansion=0` (GCC) as it tells a compiler to not print a useless bedsheet of macro expansions.
+If so, try to debug your metaprogram with `ML99_abort` and the situation could get clearer.

 ### Q: How does it work?

-First of all, there is a [recursion engine] that works by deferring macro expansions and passing continuations here and there (there is no macro recursion out-of-the-box).
+Because macro recursion is prohibited, there is an ad-hoc [recursion engine] which works by deferring macro expansions and passing continuations here and there.
 Upon it, the [continuation-passing style] [interpreter] reduces language expressions into final results.
 The standard library is nothing but a set of metafunctions implemented using the core metalanguage.

 [recursion engine]: include/metalang99/eval/rec.h
 [interpreter]: include/metalang99/eval/eval.h